ourchosenname/ourchosenname/content/pages/index.md

         image: /images/a-omara-2020-square.jpg
         image_alt: >-
           A person with light skin and an asymmetrical haircut.
-Their hair is bright ginger with dark roots.
+Their hair is bright ginger with dark roots, and they are wearing a black scoopneck shirt.
         media_position: left
         media_width: thirty-three
     feature_padding_vert: small